Childbirth education and support at your fingertips with our brand new online program!

-Welcome and thank you so much for taking the time to visit our website!
-At Family First Doula Service, our goal is to provide Regina’s expectant families with the best possible care when it comes to preparing for the birth of a new child.
+Welcome and thank you so much for taking the time to visit us!
+At Family First Doula Service & Maternal Wellness, our goal is to change the way Saskatchewan families plan for and experience new parenthood by placing the power of education and strong community back into the hands of families.
 Our hope for all our clients is to feel empowered by their birth experience, so they and their new family can get off to the healthiest start possible!

 A: A Doula is a trained professional who provides physical, emotional and educational support to a new mother and her family during pregnancy, labour and into the postpartum period.
 The word “doula” (pronounced DOO-la) is a Greek word meaning “woman servant or caregiver.”
 A doula believes in mothering the mother, enabling a woman to have the most satisfying childbirth experience that she can.

 A: Booking a consultation is the first step toward hiring a Doula.
 There is absolutely no obligation as the purpose of the consultation is to clearly review your wants and wishes with what we at Family First Doula Service do and how we can help you to achieve them.
 More importantly, we are also able to better assess your family’s specific needs and put together an individualized birth support team that works best for you.

 A: Studies show that the underlying reason for a woman’s positive outlook when it comes to her birth experience is the ability to control her body during labour and influence the environment in which she labours and gives birth.
 Ultimately, when a woman has been listened to and her birth wishes have been respected, she will tend to walk away from the experience feeling empowered and ready to shift into her new role as mother.

 A: A Doula does NOT provide any medical advice or perform any medical procedures at any time.
 A Doula assists in gaining information about client’s care provider’s recommendations.